MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-LabelPolicy.md

 Accept wildcard characters: False
 ```

-### -AddModernGroupLocation
+### -AddExchangeLocation
-The AddModernGroupLocation parameter specifies the Office 365 groups to add to the list of included Office 365 groups when you aren't using the value All for the ModernGroupLocation parameter.
+The AddExchangeLocation parameter specifies the mailboxes to add to the list of included mailboxes when you aren't using the value All for the ExchangeLocation parameter.
+Valid values are:

+- A mailbox

+- A distribution group or mail-enabled security group (all mailboxes that are currently members of the group).

-You can use any value that uniquely identifies the Office 365 Group.
+To specify a mailbox or distribution group, you can use any value that uniquely identifies it.
 For example:

 - Name